 If you believe that your interest in property is affected by the proposal, you shall be afforded an opportunity to be heard or to present written submissions (hand delivered, regular post or emailed to email@example.com) respecting matters contained in the subject Bylaw.
 This may be your only opportunity to express comments or concerns regarding this Bylaw as the Electoral Area Advisory Committee and the Board of Directors are not permitted to receive further submissions after the close of the Delegated Public Hearing.
 In order to compile all written submissions prior to the start of the Delegated Public Hearing, all written submissions must be received by

 11:00 a.m.
 Thursday, April 7, 2022.
 Please be advised that your name and residential address must be included with your submission; and written submissions are subject to public disclosure.

 About the Swan Lake Residential Infill Plan

-We’ve partnered with the Township of Spallumcheen and the Okanagan Indian Band to build the North Okanagan Wastewater Recovery Plant.
-The project will provide homes and businesses with a safe and sustainable wastewater treatment facility and sewer system that will protect Swan Lake water quality, provide reclaimed water for agriculture, enhance recreational opportunities and support economic development.
+The Regional District has partnered with the Township of Spallumcheen and the Okanagan Indian Band to build the North Okanagan Wastewater Recovery Plant.
+The project will provide homes and businesses with a safe and sustainable wastewater collection and treatment system that will protect Swan Lake water quality, provide reclaimed water for agriculture, enhance recreational opportunities and support economic development.